Agleaso4/startup/README.md

 JavaScript Arrow Functions - https://codepen.io/agleaso4/pen/ZEMOoNZ?editors=0011 I really liked learning of all the ways I could define these arrow functions, and how I could pass multiple variables in with the parentheses.

 JavaScript Arrays https://codepen.io/agleaso4/pen/oNPLMLy?editors=1111 The main things that I took away from this, are the versatility of array in JavaScript, and how we can manipulate them with single commands, as we combine arrow functions as well.

+JavaScript Objects and Classes https://codepen.io/agleaso4/pen/WNgGXgr?editors=0012 I think it is cool so we can classify things in classes, so we can sort them out with the startup.
+I think it is also nice with the objects, being able to store those values with paired names